Times Square Tower

 B. Andrew Bednark

-is a partner in O’Melveny’s New York office and a member of the Securities Litigation Practice.
-He has litigated high-stakes securities, mergers-and-acquisitions, corporate-governance, and complex commercial cases in state and federal courts and arbitration forums throughout the country, including extensive experience in FINRA arbitrations.
+litigates high-stakes securities, mergers-and-acquisitions, corporate-governance, and complex commercial cases in state and federal courts and arbitration forums throughout the country, including extensive experience in FINRA arbitrations.
 He regularly represents securities issuers, underwriters, broker-dealers, M&A advisors, and investment partnerships, with particular emphasis on advising financial institutions in disputes both inside and outside of litigation.
-In 2012, Andy was recognized by his peers as a securities litigation “Rising Star” on Thomson Reuters’ annual Super Lawyers
+In 2012 and 2013, Andy was recognized by his peers as a securities litigation “Rising Star” on Thomson Reuters’ annual survey.

 Illustrative Professional Experience